 1. Green Giant Broccoli Veggie Tots

 I was super excited to see these included.
-These veggie tots—filled with broccoli—are a great way for my kids to get more greens into her diet while eating something they already love.
+These veggie tots—filled with broccoli—are a great way for my kids to get more greens into their diet while eating something they already love.
 They aren’t just made with broccoli, they have actual broccoli pieces filling the tot and they taste so great!
 My two older girls loved them.

 I wasn’t sure if they would go for the idea—my kids are a little too old for me to be sneaky about the fact that these were not regular tater tots—but they really loved them!